magdalenaboch/academic-website/content/authors/admin/_index.md

 highlight_name: true
 ---

-Magdalena is a PhD candidate at the Social Cognitive and Affective Neuroscience Unit at the University of Vienna.
-Her research interests include ....
+I am a PhD student at the Social Cognitive and Affective Neuroscience Unit at the University of Vienna and currently a visiting researcher at the Cognitive Neuroecology lab at the University of Oxford.
+My PhD research focuses on the neural bases of how dogs and humans perceive and understand each other and the evolution of the social brain.

-Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Sed neque elit, tristique placerat feugiat ac, facilisis vitae arcu.
-Proin eget egestas augue.
-Praesent ut sem nec arcu pellentesque aliquet.
-Duis dapibus diam vel metus tempus vulputate.

-{{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.
+{{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/demo_resume.pdf" "newtab" >}}CV{{< /staticref >}}.